NXT TakeOver: Respect

-NXT TakeOver: Respect was the seventh NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on October 7, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.
+NXT TakeOver: Respect was a 2015 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the seventh NXT TakeOver event and took place on Saturday, October 7, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network.

 Six matches were contested at the event.
-In the main event, Bayley defeated Sasha Banks in a 30-minute Iron Man match to retain the NXT Women's Championship, in what was the first women's match to headline a major WWE event, the first time in WWE history that a women's match had this stipulation, and the longest women's match in WWE history at the time until Banks' match against Charlotte Flair at Roadblock: End of the Line in December 2016, which was also a 30-minute Iron Man match that had sudden death overtime.
+In the main event, Bayley defeated Sasha Banks in a 30-minute Iron Man match to retain the NXT Women's Championship, in what was the first women's match to headline a major WWE event, the first time in WWE history that a women's match had this stipulation, and the longest women's match in WWE history at the time until Banks' match against Charlotte Flair at Roadblock: End of the Line in December 2016, which was also a 30-minute Iron Man match that went into sudden death overtime.
 The event also included the semi-finals and final of the Dusty Rhodes Tag Team Classic tournament.
 This was also the first TakeOver event in which the NXT Championship was not contested in the main event, and the only one until TakeOver: WarGames in November 2019 where the title was not defended whatsoever.
 It also marked the first WWE match of Asuka, who would go on to have the longest undefeated streak in WWE history.

 Production

 Background

+The seventh NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Respect was scheduled as the seventh NXT TakeOver event and took place on October 7, 2015, at NXT's home base of Full Sail University in Winter Park, Florida.
+TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Respect was scheduled as the seventh TakeOver event and took place on Saturday, October 7, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.